 Scientific Name: Colobus angolensis

-The angola colobus is an African monkey that spends most of its time in tree canopies, rarely touching the ground.
+The Angola colobus is an African monkey that spends most of its time in tree canopies, rarely touching the ground.
 They have long tails that range from 28 to 33 inches, and a body measuring 19 to 27 inches.

 They can live up to 30 years in capacity or about 20 years in the wild.
 These graceful creatures typically live in small packs which include one adult male, as many as 6 female primates, and their young.